mu-semtech/mu-project/README.md

 That worked!
 In about 30 minutes we have a fully functional REST API endpoint for managing mail resources!

-To verify the original get again, this now produces:
+To verify the original get request again, this now produces:
 ```json
 {
   "data": {